National Science Board: Science & Engineering Indicators (SEI)

 Science and Engineering Indicators (Indicators) provides high-quality quantitative information on the U.S. and international science and engineering (S&E) enterprise.
-Indicators consists of detailed thematic or focus area reports, a state data tool, and a congressionally mandated report delivered biennially to the president and Congress that highlights important trends from across the focus areas.
+Indicators include detailed thematic or focus-area reports, a state data tool, and a congressionally mandated biennial report delivered to the president and Congress that highlights important trends across the focus areas.
 Indicators reports employ a variety of presentation styles—such as narrative text, data tables, and figures—to provide accessible data to consumers with different information needs.

-The data described in Indicators are a quantitative summary of the scope, quality, and vitality of the S&E enterprise over time and within a global context.
-These data are intended to contribute to an understanding of the current environment and to inform the development of future policies.
+The data described in the Indicators are a quantitative summary of the scope, quality, and vitality of the S&E enterprise over time and within a global context.
+These data are intended to contribute to understanding the current environment and inform the development of future policies.
 The reports do not model the dynamics of the S&E enterprise nor forecast future outcomes.
-Also, Indicators is factual and policy neutral.
+Also, Indicators are factual and policy-neutral.
 It does not offer policy options nor make policy recommendations.
 The National Science Board authors one or more companion pieces that draw on the data in Indicators to offer recommendations related to national S&E research or education policy, in keeping with the Board's statutory responsibility to bring attention to such issues.

-Indicators is prepared under the guidance of the National Science Board by the National Center for Science and Engineering Statistics (NCSES), a principal federal statistical agency within the National Science Foundation (NSF), Social, Behavioral and Economic Sciences Directorate.
+Indicators are prepared under the guidance of the National Science Board by the National Center for Science and Engineering Statistics (NCSES), a principal federal statistical agency within the National Science Foundation (NSF), Social, Behavioral, and Economic Sciences Directorate.
 NCSES develops the content and the dissemination platforms.
 Indicators reports are subject to extensive review by internal and external subject matter experts, federal agencies, National Science Board members, and NCSES statistical reviewers for accuracy, coverage, and balance.

 Honorary awards

-Each year, the board honors achievement and public service in science, engineering, and technology through its two honorary awards, the Vannevar Bush Award and the NSB Science and Society Award (Formerly the NSB Public Service Award).
+Each year, the Board honors achievement and public service in science, engineering, and technology through its two honorary awards, the Vannevar Bush Award and the NSB Science and Society Award (Formerly the NSB Public Service Award).

 Awards are presented during a ceremony held near the NSF headquarters.
 Several hundred members of the science and education communities—including White House, congressional, scientific society, higher education, and industry officials gather to celebrate the achievements of those awarded during this event.

 The Vannevar Bush Award recognizes lifetime contributions to science and public service.
-This award was created in 1980 by the NSB in memory of Vannevar Bush, who was a part of the creation of the National Science Foundation.
-The criteria for a candidate to be considered for this award is to be a U.S. citizen and meet two of the three selection criteria: Intellectual Merit, Public Service to the Nation, and Societal Benefits.
+This award was created in 1980 by the NSB in memory of Vannevar Bush, who was involved in the creation of the National Science Foundation.
+The criteria for a candidate to be considered for this award are to be a U.S. citizen and meet two of the three selection criteria: Intellectual Merit, Public Service to the Nation, and Societal Benefits.

 The NSB Science and Society Award (previously known as the Public Service Award) recognizes those who foster public understanding of science and engineering.
 This award was created in November 1996.
-Candidates can be individuals or groups that have made great contributions to public knowledge of engineering and science.
+Candidates can be individuals or groups who have made significant contributions to public understanding of engineering and science.